Column: Sports to deliver at a time they’re needed the most

 Baseball is back and for that we should all be grateful.
 That makes this week special all by itself.

 But there’s more, lots more.
-Sports is about to deliver, just when we need it the most.
+Sports are about to deliver, just when we need them the most.

 Aside from spring training games, there’s the bonus of an MLB free-agency frenzy that will make some teams and remake others.
 NFL free agency begins, too, kicking off several weeks of offseason intrigue — including Tom Brady’s unretirement — that will culminate next month in what will surely be the glitziest draft ever on the Las Vegas Strip.